lanru2001/eks-cost-optimization/README.md

 ## EKS Cost Optimization Approach — Automated Scaling with K8s CronJobs

 This cost savings solution uses Kubernetes CronJobs to automatically scale down all deployments across namespaces used to host applications during off-peak hours and weekend, and it scales them back up during peak hours.
-The solution is expected to reduce compute cost on our EKS Managed Node Group and Karpenter Worker Nodes respectively.
-In addition, it helps to reduce resource consumption and cloud costs in non-production environment.
+The solution is expected to reduce compute consumption and cloud cost on our EKS Managed Node Group and Karpenter Worker Nodes respectively.

 ## How it works